General principles for Recognition of Prior Learning (RPL), currently named Recognition of Learning (RL) at SeAMK

 Informal learning (everyday learning) refers to learning that takes place during everyday activities at work, in the family, or during leisure time.
 Informal education is not systematic as for learning objectives, the time allocated to learning or the support given to learning process, and the learner is not granted any certificate indicating the knowledge they have gained.
 Informal learning may be intentional, but usually it is unintentional or coincidental.

 The student has the right to apply for approval (recognition) of prior learning if the acquired knowledge is equivalent to the learning objectives of the degree programme.
 The general principles for recognising prior learning are presented in the Recognition of Learning Guidelines of Seinäjoki University of Applied Sciences.
-The procedures for recognition of prior educational programmes and courses are described together with each degree programme.

 Recognition of Learning (RL) is closely related to the personalisation of education.
 The Personal Curriculum, which the student makes at the beginning of their studies, works as a tool for personalisation.
 It is based on the curriculum for the degree programme, its learning goals, and the student’s own areas of interest.
 The supervising staff of the degree programmes provides guidance for compiling the plan and advise students on issues pertaining to the RL process.
 The Personal Curriculum is approved by the Head of Degree Programme or another authorized person.